Czech Crypto Licensing under AMLFT Act & MiCA

 | Czech VASP Registration (pre-MiCA) | AML/CFT registration; custody, exchange, and transfer of virtual assets within Czech market | Legacy — grandfathering until mid-2026; no EU passport |

-| MiCA CASP Authorization (CNB) | All MiCA Article 60 activities including exchange, custody, portfolio management, advice, and transfer services | Current track — full EU passport into all 27 member states |
+| MiCA CASP Authorisation (CNB) | All MiCA Article 60 activities including exchange, custody, portfolio management, advice, and transfer services | Current track — full EU passport into all 27 member states |

-| ART / EMT Issuer (CNB) | Issuance of asset-referenced tokens or e-money tokens under MiCA Title III/IV | Separate MiCA authorization; CNB as competent authority |
+| ART / EMT Issuer (CNB) | Issuance of asset-referenced tokens or e-money tokens under MiCA Title III/IV | Separate MiCA authorisation; CNB as competent authority |

 Register a Czech společnost s ručením omezeným (s.r.o.) at the Commercial Register (Obchodní rejstřík).
-Minimum share capital is CZK 1 but capitalize adequately per MiCA requirements (EUR 50,000–150,000).
+Minimum share capital is CZK 1 but capitalise adequately per MiCA requirements (EUR 50,000–150,000).
 Establish a physical registered office in the Czech Republic and appoint qualified management resident in or regularly present in the country.

 2–4 weeksDevelop the complete CNB application dossier in Czech language: corporate governance framework, AML/CFT policies and procedures per the AMLFT Act, KYC/CDD program, Travel Rule compliance plan, IT security policy, business plan with financial projections, and fit & proper documentation for all directors and UBOs exceeding 10% shareholding.